fabgrid/docs/src/fabacademy/week-13/index.md

 	</div>
 </div>

-I also implement a function to wrap the "protocol" that my LCD display understands and inspect the output through `miniterm.py` on my pc.
+I also implement a function to wrap the "protocol" that my LCD display understands.
+Before hooking up the LCD, i connect the FTDI adapter and inspect the output through `miniterm.py`.

 ```c
 /**